ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Culture Interview

 One of the major criteria you're looking for in your interview process is culture fit.
-Culture fit is all the elements of a candidate's personality, beyond their experience and skills, that will enable them to be successful

-in your organization.
+Culture fit is all the elements of a candidate's personality, beyond their experience and skills, that will enable them to be successful in your organization.
 In order to effectively screen candidates for culture fit, your company should have a fairly clear idea of what its culture is.
-This can look like many things for example, a list of core values, a mission statement, a vision statement, guiding principles.
+This can look like many things, for example, a list of core values, a mission statement, a vision statement, guiding principles.
 Whatever they are, they should be authentic and true to the company.
-If you're struggling on this,

-I would refer you to *Team of Teams* by Stanley McChrystal, *Work Rules!* by Laszlo Bock, and *Good Authority* by Jonathan Raymond.
+If you're struggling on this, I would refer you to *Team of Teams* by Stanley McChrystal, *Work Rules!* by Laszlo Bock, and *Good Authority* by Jonathan Raymond.

 Currently, there are few formally structured interview programs that are widely used.
 The one that does come up fairly regularly is called *topgrading* which refers to at least two different things: the topgrading method and the topgrading interview.
-The topgrading method (ctohb. com/topgrading) is an entire book hiring methodology that was purportedly developed by General Electric in the 1980s/90s and written about in Verne Harnish's *Scaling Up*.
-The topgrading interview (ctohb.com/interview), which I call the culture interview, is a specific interview agenda, style, and structure designed to learn about a candidate's background and cultural fit.
+The topgrading method ([ctohb.com/topgrading](https://ctohb.com/topgrading)) is a hiring methodology that was purportedly developed by General Electric in the 1980s/90s and written about in Verne Harnish's *Scaling Up*.
+The topgrading interview ([ctohb.com/interview](ctohb.com/interview)), which I call the culture interview, is a specific interview agenda, style, and structure designed to learn about a candidate's background and cultural fit.

 As formally designed, the topgrading interview walks a candidate through their employment history and asks the same set of questions about each of the candidate's prior few roles.
 Depending on the candidate's history and how long they spent at their past few roles, you should cover anywhere from two to five past positions.
 You want to capture a long enough period of time to try and identify trends and see growth, but also not keep the candidate in the interview for three hours discussing internships they had in college twenty years ago.